Weixy21/BarrierNet/README.md

 ```
 bash scripts/eval_example.sh --trace-paths ./fakepath/20220113-131922_lexus_devens_outerloop_reverse --ckpt ./fakepath/version_5/checkpoints/epoch\=9-step\=29239.ckpt --state-net-ckpt ./fakepath/version_1/checkpoints/epoch=7-step=36374.ckpt --mesh-dir ./fakepath/carpack01/
 ```
+Note: if state_net is missing, then the barrier_net uses the ground truth states of the ego vehicle and obstacles (available in VISTA).

 ## Reference
 If you find this useful, please cite our work: